The unintended effects of universalizing social pensions: Evidence from Mexico: Policy background

-In this paper, we focus on evaluating the initial phase of this transformation, specifically the 2019 expansion, which provides a unique opportunity to examine the effects of a large increase in both program generosity and coverage.
-Our identification strategy leverages this sharp change to estimate the causal effects of the reform on key socioeconomic outcomes.
+In this paper, we focus on the initial phase of this transformation, namely the 2019 expansion, which provides a unique opportunity to examine the effects of simultaneously increasing benefit generosity and expanding program coverage.
+Our identification strategy exploits this sharp policy change to estimate the causal effects of the reform on key socioeconomic outcomes.

-It is worth noting that the 2019 reform coincided with other major policy developments, such as the termination of the PROSPERA conditional cash transfer program and substantial increases in the minimum wage.
+It is worth noting that the 2019 reform coincided with other major policy developments, including the termination of the PROSPERA conditional cash transfer program and substantial increases in the minimum wage.
 We address the potential confounding effects of these concurrent reforms in dedicated robustness checks presented later in the paper.